MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 **Limit your use of sentence fragments.** Sentence fragments can be hard to translate.

-**Use words ending in *–ing* carefully**.A word ending in *–ing* can be a verb, an adjective, or a noun.
+**Use words ending in *–ing* carefully**.
+A word ending in *–ing* can be a verb, an adjective, or a noun.
 Use the sentence structure and optional words to clarify the role of the *–ing* word.

-**Use words ending in *–ed* carefully**.A word ending in *-ed* can be a modifier or part of a verb phrase.
+**Use words ending in *–ed* carefully**.
+A word ending in *-ed* can be a modifier or part of a verb phrase.
 Use the sentence structure and optional words to clarify the role of the *–ed* word.

   - Add a determiner *(a, an, the, this)* before or after the *–ed* word.
 Example